Ming010915/financial_app/README.md

 ### 2. Manual Expense / Income Entry

 1. User opens the **Add Method** picker and selects **Manual Entry** or **Add Income**.
-2. User types a **merchant / source name** and leaves the field — for expenses, the client posts its own centroids to `POST /api/classify`.
+2. User types a **merchant / source name** and leaves the field.
+For expenses, the client posts its own centroids to `POST /api/classify`.
 3. The server embeds the name, computes cosine similarity against the **client-supplied** centroids, and returns a prediction, confidence (0–1), top-3 candidates, and `needs_review` flag.
 4. If confidence is below `ASK_BELOW = 0.80`, the frontend highlights the category selector for manual confirmation.
 5. User fills in amount, currency (with live FX conversion if not the default), date, category, payment method, optional notes, location, and optionally tags the transaction to a **custom budget**.